 Will they recall eyes that danced as she listened to their stories with unfeigned interest?
 Or eyes that drifted back to an iPhone or computer screen before half a dozen words were uttered?

 Will their minds replay the unceasing stream of affirmation, love, encouragement, and respect that flowed from their mother’s lips?
 Or will they be haunted by criticism, disapproval, and remarks made in anger or frustration?

 Will they envision a mother who willingly laid aside projects, plans, and pastimes whenever she heard them call, “Look, Mom!
 Watch me, Mom!
 Mom!
 You’ve got to see this…”?
 Or will they remember a mom too busy to be bothered?

 Will they remember a mother who smiled?

-The mother I want my children to remember in the future is the mother I must be in the here and now.
+The mother I want my children to remember in the future is the mother I must be today.
+Right here.
+Right now.

 How do you want your children to remember you?
 What steps will you take today to make today to make those memories happen?